Certificate of Gifted, Creative, and Talented Studies

-The Gifted, Creative, and Talented Studies Certificate Program (GCT) provides professional preparation to support and serve gifted, creative, and talented children and youth.
-The certificate does not constitute a teaching license, but posts to the student’s transcript as a program of study.
+The Gifted, Creative, and Talented Studies Certificate Program (GCT) provides professional preparation to identify the learning strengths and interests of all youth to maximize the development of high-quality, differentiated curriculum and instruction.
+The certificate does not constitute a teaching license but is posted to your transcript as a program of study.
 Certified Indiana educators who wish to earn the GCT Certificate are eligible for High Ability Licensure upon completion of the program.

 email@example.com or by phone at 765-494-7241.